5 Reasons Why Teams are Integrating Zello + Network Radios

 At Zello, we are committed to maintaining our leadership in push-to-talk by teaming with a variety of device partners.
 Though Zello is most commonly used on consumer devices like smartphones, we are excited to announce our compatibility with a new type of device – network radios.

-- Simplicity: Users get a dedicated communication appliance with large buttons and knobs that can be mapped to multiple Zello functionalities.
-Since many network radio users wear work gloves or are driving and can’t take their eyes off the road, there is no need to fumble with an unlock screen or paired accessories.
+Users get a dedicated communication appliance with large buttons and knobs that can be mapped to multiple Zello functionalities.
+Since many network radio users, such as drivers and construction workers, wear work gloves or are operating a vehicle and can’t take their eyes off the road, there is no need to fumble with an unlock screen or paired accessories.

-- Low Cost: Network radios cost as little as $75 and Zello is free.
-This means companies can outfit their teams for 80 percent less than the purchase of digital radios or smartphones.
+Network radios cost as little as $75 and Zello is free.
+This means companies can outfit their teams for 80 percent less than the purchase of digital two way radios or smartphones.

 How To Get a Network Radio with Zello